How to Run a Better Marathon

 Just as you train your body for 26.2, you should also ready your mind.
 Study the racecourse.
 Are there hills or hairpin turns?
 Will you have fans all along the route, or are there lonely stretches?
 The more you know, the better prepared you'll be for mental obstacles.

-Before the race, imagining yourself churning your legs up a steep hill or sprinting the final meters could help you gain the confidence you need to conquer the course.
-“Visualization is a technique that can help decrease levels of stress or anxiety, and put you in an optimal state of mind to perform at your highest level,” says Branden Collinsworth, a certified strength and conditioning specialist, human performance coach and Nike master trainer.
+Before the race, imagining yourself churning your legs up a steep hill or sprinting the final metres could help you gain the confidence you need to conquer the course.
+"Visualisation is a technique that can help decrease levels of stress or anxiety, and put you in an optimal state of mind to perform at your highest level", says Branden Collinsworth, a certified strength and conditioning specialist, human performance coach and Nike Master Trainer.

 So let us be the first to say: You've got this.